 Your assistantship application and all other documentation will be reviewed by an assistantship committee.
-If you are awarded an assistantship, you will be contacted via email.
+If you are awarded an assistantship, you will be contacted via email in April.

-All inquiries regarding graduate programs in engineering and aviation should be directed to Nicole Mispagel, graduate programs assistant, at 314-977-8306 or at firstname.lastname@example.org.
+All inquiries should be directed to Nicole Mispagel, graduate programs assistant, at 314-977-8306 or at firstname.lastname@example.org.

 Parks College Graduate Fellowship